spiffe/spiffe/standards/SPIFFE_Workload_API.md

     // Required.
 The SPIFFE ID of the validated JWT-SVID. string spiffe_id = 1;

-    // Optional.
+    // Required.
 Arbitrary claims contained within the payload of the validated
     // JWT-SVID.
     google.protobuf.Struct claims = 2;
 }